-In this post, I’m going to show you everything we have done to grow the Time Doctor blog to over 120,000 visitors per month.
+In this post, I’m going to show you how to promote your blog.
+You'll see everything we have done to grow the Time Doctor blog to over 120,000 visitors per month.

 In the past year, the blog was read by over 1.3 million people, and is our best lead generation tool.

-And when we started, we were just like everyone else.
+And when we started our blog, we were just like everyone else: Trying to figure out how to get blog traffic.

 We had no traffic, no money, and no connections.